ipr/DRC/README.txt

 Advantages:
-- each node in network can be both server and client or just either
+- each node in network can be both server and client or just either -> flexibility, able to use from behind NAT/firewalls
-- anonymous users: each node has only hash-string transmitted for each node
+- anonymous users: each node has only hash-string transmitted for each node -> cannot identify user
-- each node can relay to all other (connected) nodes in network -> cannot identify user
 -> no collisions of names
--> the more nodes you know, more reliability
+- each node can relay to all other (connected) nodes in network -> the more nodes you know, more reliability
+- zero-configuration
+-> quick&easy to setup

 Bugs/limitations:
 - message size&hashing is missing -> may cause infinite retransmissions